Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery: Yarrp Design

 The symmetric RC5 block cipher with a 32-bit block size is fast and a natural fit for our application\footnote{Other block ciphers could be used; the cryptographic strength of the cipher is not critical to our application.}.
 With key $k$, \yrp encrypts the sequence $i=0,1,\ldots,|D|-1$ where bits of each ciphertext $C_i=RC5_k(i)$ determine the target IP address and TTL to probe.
 In this way, \yrp randomizes the order of probed $\langle target IP, TTL\rangle$. \yrp can permute arbitrarily large or small IPv4 address and TTL domains, or can permute the order of specific targets read from a file.
 Depending on the size of the domain, we switch between either a prefix-cipher or cycle-walking cipher, as described in \cite{ciphers}.

 To facilitate comparison with CAIDA's IPv4 topology dataset~\cite{caida-topo}, \yrp has a mode that probes a random address in each IPv4 24-bit subnet -- this mimics the targets selected in a full cycle of CAIDA's probing.
 Here, \yrp encrypts each $i=0,\ldots,2^{24}-1$ with key $k$.
-For $C_i = RC5_k(i)$, \yrp probes the IPv4 address $C_i[0\mathbin{:}23]*2^8 + (C_i[0]+C_i[1]+C_i[2]) \% 256$ with TTL $C_i[24\mathbin{:}31]$.
-In this fashion, we permute through the space of $2^{24}$ possible /24s, and construct the least-significant octet as a function of the subnet such that the same random address in each /24 is used as the destination for each TTL.
+For $C_i = RC5_k(i)$, \yrp probes the IPv4 address